Virtual channel: Philippines

-As the Philippines started its transition to digital terrestrial television back in 2008, virtual channels have been tentatively assigned to TV networks who are now in operation.
-In June 2010, the National Telecommunications Commission finally adopted ISDB-T as the sole digital terrestrial television standard in the country.
+Virtual channels were initially assigned to TV networks who were then in operation.
+In 2010, the National Telecommunications Commission adopted ISDB-T.

-LCN used in ISDB-T in the Philippines was pre-assigned to the currently operating networks in digital TV.
-Small-player GEM HD on DZCE-TV was the first ever Philippine TV network to go ISDB-T, being assigned to LCN 2.11 which is using the analog channel 49.
-Government-owned People's Television Network or PTV was assigned to 1.1 using its analog channel 48 because of its status as government-owned.
-High definition channels are being assigned with the decimal with "11", while a multiple-SD channel uses decimal with "1, 2, 3... and so on" as its subchannel.
+LCN used in ISDB-T was pre-assigned to the currently operating networks in digital TV.
+Small-player GEM HD on DZCE-TV was the first network to adopt ISDB-T. It was assigned to LCN 2.11 which used analog channel 49.
+Government-owned People's Television Network or PTV was assigned to 1.1, using its analog channel 48 because of its status as government-owned.
+High definition channels were assigned the decimal "11", while a multiple-SD channel used decimal with "1, 2, 3... and so on" as its subchannel.

-In the first quarter of 2011, the NTC convened to form the TWG-IRR that will draft the implementing rules and regulations on digital TV.
-Aside from that, it will cover the frequency planning for the upcoming TV networks that will go digital.

 Indonesia

-In Indonesia itself, the application of LCN is closely related to the digital television migration process launched by the government process.
-Regulation of the Minister of Communication and Information Technology No. 6/2021 stipulates that LCN itself is given by the Directorate General of Post and Telecommunications (Dirjen Postel) Kemenkominfo RI to television stations that are tenants of multiplexing channels.
-The LCN itself can be revoked if the television station broadcasting license is revoked or if there is an arrangement for LCN numbering by the government.
-Television stations themselves can apply for changes to their LCN numbers for several reasons, such as leaving the network broadcast system or another television network or other, but must meet the requirements of the Director General of Post and Telecommunication.
-Digital broadcast viewers (via television sets/STB), if they press the numbers on the remote control according to the LCN, they will go directly to the television station.
+LCN is given by the Directorate General of Post and Telecommunications (Dirjen Postel) Kemenkominfo RI to television stations that are tenants of multiplexing channels.
+The LCN can be revoked if the television station broadcasting license is revoked or if there is an arrangement for LCN numbering by the government.
+Television stations can apply for changes to their LCN numbers, but must meet the requirements of the Director General of Post and Telecommunication.

-The following are the virtual channel numbers of television networks in Indonesia (generally the same in various regions despite different frequencies, sometimes each regional or transmission station also has a different numbering configuration from the main network):
+The following are the virtual channel numbers (generally the same in various regions despite different frequencies, sometimes each regional or transmission station has a different numbering configuration from the main network):

-In terrestrial digital television reception, because the reception position is close to other areas, sometimes there will be duplicated television stations resulting in two or more of the same TV station.
-Virtual channel numbering will assign the corresponding virtual channel number to TV stations whose signal is stronger, and weaker ones to be placed on channel entries of 800's and above.
-Likewise for TV stations that do not have virtual channels or the virtual channels have not been configured, they will be included in the 800s entry and sorted by signal strength from highest to lowest or by frequency.
+In terrestrial digital television reception, because the reception position is close to other areas, sometimes two or more channels host the same TV station.
+Virtual channel numbering assigns the corresponding virtual channel number to TV stations whose signal is stronger, and weaker ones to be placed on channel entries of 800 and above.
+Likewise for TV stations that do not have virtual channels or whose virtual channels have not been configured.